 We believe that our future success is highly dependent on the contributions of our executive officers as well as our ability to attract and retain highly skilled and experienced sales, technical and other personnel.
 All of our employees, including our executive officers, are free to terminate their employment relationship with us at any time, and their knowledge of our business and industry may be difficult to replace.
 Qualified individuals are in high demand, particularly in the digital media industry, and we may incur significant costs to attract them.
 In addition, competition for qualified personnel is particularly intense in the San Francisco Bay Area, where our headquarters are located.
 If we are unable to attract and retain our executive officers and key employees, we may not be able to achieve our strategic objectives, and our business could be harmed.
 In addition, we believe that our key executives have developed highly successful and effective working relationships.
-If one or more of these individuals leave, we may not be able to fully integrate new executives or replicate the current dynamic and working relationships that have developed among our executive officers and other key personnel, and our operations could suffer.
+If one or more of these individuals leave, we may not be able to fully integrate new executive officers and other key personnel, and our operations could suffer.